Orthodontists Evaluate More than Just Your Teeth

-Did you know that your braces wont’ be as effective if mouth breathing isn’t addressed?
+Did you know that your braces won’t be as effective if mouth breathing isn’t addressed?
 Mouth breathing, the tongue, and your bite are just a few factors they take into consideration.
 Mouth breathing can affect the position of your teeth and your bite.
 When the mouth is open, the lips are weak and there’s no external support for the teeth.
 The tongue simultaneously pushes forward, progressively moving the teeth over time.
 This can cause problems with orthodontic treatment.
 Time spent in braces will be longer and the chance that the results won’t be permanent is far higher.

 Braces at a Young Age

 Once a child is ready to have braces, the dental problems caused by a tongue thrust will be a concern during and after the orthodontic treatment.
 This is because the muscular issues haven’t actually been addressed.
 Having a tongue thrust and mouth breathing will make treatment more difficult for the orthodontist, because the spaces are more challenging to close and the teeth become more difficult to align.
-It can also slow down the process of treatment meaning the braces will need to be worn for an extended period of time.
-Not eliminated the habit can also make your teeth move again after the braces are removed and can lead to having braces more than one time.
-Myofunctional therapy is designed to address and correct these issues cause by a tongue thrust and mouth breathing to help ease the orthodontic process.
+It can also slow down the process of treatment; meaning, the braces will need to be worn for an extended period of time.
+Not having eliminated the habit can also make your teeth move again after the braces are removed and can lead to having braces more than one time.
+Myofunctional therapy is designed to address and correct these issues caused by a tongue thrust and mouth breathing to help ease the orthodontic process.

 The Right Time to Start Myofunctional Therapy

 Children’s faces, jaws, teeth and bodies grow and change at such incredible rates.
 This means that myofunctional therapy will have optimal results if done during this growth phase rather than later in life.
 The ideal time to start a therapy program is before the braces.
 However, myofunctional therapy can significantly improve the results of orthodontic treatment at any time, even when the braces are on the teeth.